Cardinals Long Way From Reaching Preseason Sportsbook Expectations

 It’s still early in the Major League Baseball season, with the calendar just past Memorial Day.
 But as far as out-of-the-gate busts are concerned, the St. Louis Cardinals are league leaders and not in a good way.

-One could say that the Redbirds have disappointed observers almost as much as the state legislature did when it again failed to pass a Missouri sports betting bill in 2023.
+One could say that the Redbirds have disappointed observers almost as much as the state legislature did when it again failed to pass a Missouri sportsbooks bill in 2023.

 The Cardinals, winners of 93 games in the regular season in 2022 but swept by the Philadelphia Phillies in the Wild Card round of the postseason, were expected to wear their usual mantle as a National League contender this season.
 But the mighty Cards have sputtered badly in the campaign’s first two-plus months.